fariasgvictor/monitoring-observability-poc/README.md

 Since this is only a PoC, the API is running on HTTP and you would be able to access its swagger via http://localhost:8080/swagger/index.html

 The metrics for the API can be found at http://localhost:1234/metrics

+## Next Steps

+We need to also bring the Grafana configuration file to the repo and to create a volume for Grafana configuration on Docker Compose file.